wdzeng/chrome-extension/README.md

 # Chrome Extension

-This action publishes your chrome extension to [Chrome Web Store](https://chrome.google.com/webstore/) using [Chrome Web Store API v1.1](https://developer.chrome.com/docs/webstore/api_index/#items).
+This action publishes your chrome extension to [Chrome Web Store](https://chrome.google.com/webstore/) using the [Chrome Web Store API v1.1](https://developer.chrome.com/docs/webstore/api_index/#items).

 This action can only publish new version of an existing extension.
 Publishing new extension is not supported.